HL7/smart-app-launch/input/pages/brands.md

       "url" : "brandLogo",
       "valueUrl" : "https://goodhealth.example.org/images/logo.svg"
     },{
-      // (0..*) Link to the license agreement for the logo, if applicable "url" : "brandLogoLicense",
+      // (0..*) Link to the license agreement for the logo, if applicable.
+      // Developers must review and agree to the linked logo license terms
+      // prior to using the logo in their applications.
+      "url" : "brandLogoLicense",
       "valueUrl" : "https://goodhealth.example.org/license.html"
     }, {